ArtyomPanfutov/jresult/README.md

 ## Key Features
 * **Generic result container**: Handle any operation outcome, success or failure, with a single, type-safe Result<T> class.
 * **Fluent API**: Intuitive and fluent interface, making your code more readable and expressive.
-* **Enhanced Error Handling**: Clearly distinguish between expected operation outcomes and exceptional cases, reducing the misuse of exceptions.
+* **Enhanced error handling**: Clearly distinguish between expected operation outcomes and exceptional cases, reducing the misuse of exceptions.
 * **Composable results**: Easily chain and compose multiple operation results without nested conditionals.
 * **Extensible design**: Designed with extensibility in mind, allowing for seamless integration with existing projects and further customization.
 ## Getting Started